-One of the most preferred way is to fake the display name of an email.
-For example, you get an email from xyz organization and the email gets delivered in inbox.
+One of the most preferred ways is to fake the display name of an email.
+For example, you get an email from XYZ organization and the email gets delivered in the inbox.
 Now as a recipient you cannot guess this is spam or not just by looking at the header name.
-You must also look at the email address to analyse whether this is scam or not.
+You must also look at the email address to analyze whether this is a scam or not.

 3. Hold Back yourself from sharing personal details.

 Never ever share your personal information like username, password or credit card details.
 Legitimate brands never ask for your personal information.
 Any email asking for sensitive information can be spam.